Hogeyama/nvim-hs-lsp/README.md

 }
 ```

-This interface means that the object `obj` is `FormattingOptions` if and only if
+This interface means that an object `obj` is `FormattingOptions` if and only if

 + `obj` contains `'tabSize'` field of type `number`,
 + `obj` contains `'insertSpaces'` field of type `boolean`, and